-- 17. Projects with beneficiary feedback indicator at design (%): Share of investment project financing operations (IBRD and IDA) for which at least one beneficiary feedback indicator is included in the results framework of the PAD.
+17. Projects with beneficiary feedback indicator at design (%): Share of investment project financing operations (IBRD and IDA) for which at least one beneficiary feedback indicator is included in the results framework of the PAD.
+The FY20 value reported in the Scorecard does not include 77 emergency health projects prepared and approved in response to the COVID-19 pandemic.
+With these included, the value would be 82%.
+Project teams are working to integrate beneficiary feedback as these emergency health operations begin implementation.

-Data source: World Bank PAD reviews. | Harmonization with other reports: IDA19 RMS. - 18.
-Quality of M&E in operations (IEG rating) ((%, three-year rolling data): Percentage of the net-commitment amount of closed IBRD and IDA operations reviewed by IEG that are rated "Substantial" or "High" on quality of Monitoring and Evaluation, against the total net-commitment amount of the closed operations reviewed by IEG in a three-year rolling basis.
+Data source: World Bank PAD reviews. | Harmonization with other reports: IDA19 RMS.

+18. Quality of M&E in operations (IEG rating) ((%, three-year rolling data): Percentage of the net-commitment amount of closed IBRD and IDA operations reviewed by IEG that are rated "Substantial" or "High" on quality of Monitoring and Evaluation, against the total net-commitment amount of the closed operations reviewed by IEG in a three-year rolling basis.
+Data source: Independent Evaluation Group (IEG). | Harmonization with other reports: IDA19 RMS.

-Data source: Independent Evaluation Group (IEG). | Harmonization with other reports: IDA19 RMS. - 19.
-Proactivity index (index): The ratio of projects in "actual" problem status 12 months ago, that have had a proactivity action in the last 12 months divided by the total number of problem projects 12 months ago.
+19. Proactivity index (index): The ratio of projects in "actual" problem status 12 months ago, that have had a proactivity action in the last 12 months divided by the total number of problem projects 12 months ago.
 After being downgraded to moderately unsatisfactory or lower for rating(s) of implementation progress and/or likelihood of achieving development outcome, a project needs to have one of the following actions taken within the next 12 months, otherwise it will be considered a proactivity problem.
 The actions are: upgrading, closure, partial cancellation, suspension, or restructuring (note: restructurings for extensions of closing dates or reallocations are not counted as proactivity actions unless they are combined with other actions).
-Data source: World Bank. | Harmonization with other reports: IDA19 RMS. - 20.
-Client feedback on Bank responsiveness and staff accessibility (scale 1-10): Mean score for the answer provided by World Bank clients to the following questions from the annual WBG Country Opinion Survey (COS) Program: "To what extent is the World Bank an effective development partner in your country, in terms of (a) responsiveness to needs, and (b) staff accessibility?" (based on a 10-point scale with 1 being "to no degree at all", and 10 being "to a very significant degree").
+Data source: World Bank. | Harmonization with other reports: IDA19 RMS.

+20. Client feedback on Bank responsiveness and staff accessibility (scale 1-10): Mean score for the answer provided by World Bank clients to the following questions from the annual WBG Country Opinion Survey (COS) Program: "To what extent is the World Bank an effective development partner in your country, in terms of (a) responsiveness to needs, and (b) staff accessibility?" (based on a 10-point scale with 1 being "to no degree at all", and 10 being "to a very significant degree").
 World Bank clients are defined as respondents who report in the Country Opinion Survey that they collaborate with the World Bank.
-The indicator reflects the current fiscal year ratings (FY 2019), i.e., for one-third of all WBG client countries surveyed during each three-year cycle (42 client countries were surveyed in FY 2019).
+The indicator reflects the current fiscal year ratings (FY 2020), i.e., for one-third of all WBG client countries surveyed during each three-year cycle (21 client countries were surveyed in FY 2020).